Activator Industry Mentors

 Don’t panic!
 The Future Anything team is here to support you on every step of your Activator journey, and to help make it the best it can be for you, and your school.

-This is the person who will make the initial introduction between you and you school, so keep their email to hand.
-If you get stuck or have any questions, get in touch with them.
-They will also be happy to be part of your initial call with your school to help shape your residence to ensure it works for everyone.
+If you get stuck or have any questions, get in touch with us at hello@futureanything.com.
+We can even be part of your initial call with your school to help shape your residence to ensure it works for everyone.

 If you’re not sure who to contact or have another question, just email us at hello@futureanything.com and we’ll help out!